greencoast-studios/discord.js-extended/README.md

 client.registerDefaultEvents().registerExtraDefaultEvents();
 ```

 The package also comes with default commands that you can use on your bot.
 Check the [Default Commands](https://docs.greencoaststudios.com/discord.js-extended/master/modules/defaultcommands.html) to see the available commands you can register right away.
-You can register them like:
+You can register them with:

 ```js
 client.registry.registerDefaults();